awsdocs/amazon-ec2-user-guide/doc_source/ec2-byoip.md

 + You can bring a total of five IPv4 and IPv6 address ranges per Region to your AWS account\.
 + You cannot share your IP address range with other accounts using AWS Resource Access Manager \(AWS RAM\)\.
 + The addresses in the IP address range must have a clean history\.
 We might investigate the reputation of the IP address range and reserve the right to reject an IP address range if it contains an IP address that has a poor reputation or is associated with malicious behavior\.
-+ You must own the IP address that you use\.
-This means that only the following are supported:
-  + ARIN \- "Direct Allocation" and "Direct Assignment" network types
-  + RIPE \- "ALLOCATED PA", "LEGACY", "ASSIGNED PI", and "ALLOCATED\-BY\-RIR" allocation statuses
-  + APNIC – "ALLOCATED PORTABLE" and "ASSIGNED PORTABLE" allocation statuses

 ## Configure your BYOIP address range<a name="prepare-for-byoip"></a>